 Welcome to the CrackerBoxKitchen!
-My name is Jessica and I live in the Piedmont Triad of North Carolina with my husband Tristan and our furry menagerie of three cats and two dogs.
+My name is Jessica and I live in the Piedmont Triad of North Carolina with my husband Tristan and our three cats.

 My blog doesn’t have a “theme.”
 I don’t cook gluten free.
 I’m not a vegetarian.
 And I certainly don’t cater to “weight loss.”
 What I do believe in is healthful food that tastes good.
 That’s what homemade meals should be: taking raw, mostly unprocessed ingredients and making something that you *want* to eat.
 I get such great satisfaction from the process of preparing a meal to then sitting down to eat something that I made with my own hands!
 I love the back story of ingredients and food, and the how and why we prepare certain foods certain ways.
-Alton Brown and Julia Child are my heroes.
+Alton Brown and Julia Child are my cooking heroes.

 For nearly two decade now I’ve been a home cook.
 I have no formal training; everything I’ve learned has been self-taught and learned along the way.
 I didn’t start out with the best equipment (as you’ll read below), but I was dedicated to preparing my own meals (mostly out of frugality; dining out is expensive!)
 I still prepare dinner just about every night of the week (with thankfully improved equipment and more kitchen space.)
 And still primarily for frugality, but also for health and for the desire to eat good, well prepared, flavorful food.